Taylor Townsend

-She was named the ITF Junior World Champion in 2012 for finishing the year No. 1 in the girls' rankings, making her the first American to do so since 1982.
-In that year, she won the junior Australian Open titles in both singles and doubles, and three out of the four junior Grand Slam doubles titles in total.
+As a junior, Townsend was named the ITF Junior World Champion in 2012 for finishing the year No. 1 in the girls' rankings, making her the first American to do so since 1982.
+It came after she won the 2012 Australian Open titles in both girls' singles and doubles, as well as the Wimbledon and US Open doubles titles.
+Townsend turned professional by the end of 2012 and in 2014, she broke through on the ITF Women's World Tennis Tour, after winning two titles.
+Her achievements ensured her top 100 singles debut in 2015.